Aleen Keshishian

 Aleen Nicole Keshishian (born February 3, 1968) is a talent manager, producer, and founder and CEO of Lighthouse Management + Media.
 She manages the careers of artists including Jennifer Aniston, Selena Gomez, Olivia Rodrigo, Paul Rudd, Jason Bateman, Mark Ruffalo, Billy Crudup, Laura Linney and Gwyneth Paltrow.

 Her producing credits include documentaries Billie Eilish: The World's a Little Blurry and Selena Gomez: My Mind & Me, as well as the Ryan Murphy series Ratched.
 Keshishian has led and negotiated the sale of films and TV shows.

-Keshishian has been named one of the most powerful women in Hollywood by The Hollywood Reporter's Power 100 nine times in her career.
+Keshishian has been named one of the most powerful women in Hollywood by The Hollywood Reporter's Power 100 ten times in her career.
 In 2023, she was named in Variety500's list of influential business leaders in the global media industry.

 Early life and education

 Keshishian was born in Beirut, Lebanon, to Cecile Keshishian (née Simonian), and Kevork Keshishian, a pediatrician and radiologist from Aleppo, Syria.
-Both Cecile and Kevork were born to and raised by survivors of the Armenian Genocide.
+Both Cecile and Kevork were born to and raised by survivors of the Armenian genocide.
 Cecile and Kevork immigrated to the United States in 1968, living for a brief period in Brookline, Massachusetts, before settling in Manchester, New Hampshire, where they raised Aleen and her older brother, Alek, who is a film director.
 Growing up, both children were taught to read, write, and speak fluently in Armenian.
 Keshishian grew up acting at the Manchester children's theater alongside Adam Sandler.

 Keshishian attended St. Paul's School in Concord, New Hampshire, before graduating magna cum laude from Harvard College in 1990 with a degree in art history.

 Career

 Casting and ICM

 Keshishian got her start in entertainment as a casting assistant to Juliet Taylor.
 In 1993, after three years in casting, Keshishian was hired as a talent agent at ICM in New York City by Sam Cohn.
 She spent six years under his tutelage and cites him as a mentor.
-Keshishian's first client as an agent was 12-year old Natalie Portman, who was signed by Keshishian before she starred in Luc Besson's The Professional.
+Keshishian's first client as an agent was 12-year-old Natalie Portman, who was signed by Keshishian before she starred in Luc Besson's The Professional.
 Keshishian managed Portman for 21 years.
 During this time, Keshishian orchestrated the collaboration between her former Harvard classmate Darren Aronofsky and Portman on the 2010 film Black Swan, which earned Portman an Academy Award for Best Actress.